stjude/DeepBrainIPP/README.md

            h. reg_param: This parameters are directly passed to ANTs.
 This is MRIs/dataset dependant.
 However, two sets of parameter is provided in user manual that                 we used for our ex vivo and in vivo image registration

-              "reg_param": "see commands from user's manual "
+              "reg_param": " a sample is given in registration_config.json file or see user manual "

         4. Run singularity image